doyancha/Youtube_Data_Analysis/README.md

 <div align="left">

-- 📌 **Decode engagement dynamics** — understand whether a video truly *earns* its views or just stumbles into them
+- 📌 **Decode engagement dynamics** also understand whether a video truly *earns* its views or just stumbles into them
-- 📌 **Profile creator momentum** — identify channels that trend repeatedly versus those with one-off spikes
+- 📌 **Profile creator momentum** and identify channels that trend repeatedly versus those with one-off spikes
-- 📌 **Measure category efficiency** — determine which content categories convert visibility into actual engagement most effectively
+- 📌 **Measure category efficiency** as well as determine which content categories convert visibility into actual engagement most effectively
-- 📌 **Analyze audience sentiment** — go beyond likes/dislikes to understand the *emotional tone* of comment sections at scale
+- 📌 **Analyze audience sentiment** and go beyond likes/dislikes to understand the *emotional tone* of comment sections at scale
-- 📌 **Explore language signals** — investigate whether structural cues in video titles (like punctuation) correlate with stronger audience reactions
+- 📌 **Explore language signals** also investigate whether structural cues in video titles (like punctuation) correlate with stronger audience reactions
-- 📌 **Build a production-grade dashboard** — not just a notebook, but a fully deployed, stakeholder-ready analytics application
+- 📌 **Build a production-grade dashboard** not just a notebook, but a fully deployed, stakeholder-ready analytics application
-- 📌 **Demonstrate end-to-end data storytelling** — from raw CSV ingestion to interactive visual narrative
+- 📌 **Demonstrate end-to-end data storytelling** from raw CSV ingestion to interactive visual narrative
 </div>

 ### 🧩 Business Questions Addressed